-- 1. Receptacle outlets serving a dedicated use. - In a kitchen, where two or more receptacle outlets are provided in a kitchen above a length of counter top that is uninterrupted by a sink or appliance, only one receptacle outlet shall not be required to comply with Sections 309.2 and 309.3.
+- 1. Receptacle outlets serving a dedicated use. - 2.
+In a kitchen, where two or more receptacle outlets are provided in a kitchen above a length of counter top that is uninterrupted by a sink or appliance, only one receptacle outlet shall not be required to comply with Sections 309.2 and 309.3. - 3.
 In a kitchen, where a clear floor space for a parallel approach cannot be located at a counter top in a corner between appliances, receptacle outlets over the counter top shall not be required to comply with Sections 309.2 and 309.3 provided that the counter top is 7 square feet (0.65 m2) maximum.

-10-8-12 PC1 Cheryl Kent, representing U.S. Department of Housing and Urban Development
+Cheryl Kent, representing U.S. Department of Housing and Urban Development

 Comment: As part of this comment, we are requesting that figures be added to the standard to illustrate the application of the language at Sections 1002.9, 1003.9, and 1004.9, Exception 3.
 HUD believes the text in Sections 1002.9, 1003.9 and 1004.9, Operable Parts, Exception 3 is unclear in terms of the language dealing with 7 square feet.
 We do not believe this language will be clear or understandable to most users of the standard.
-We do not have alternative language to offer because it is not clear whether the 7 square feet could have 12 inches out from the corner at the front of the countertop on one side, and 36 inches out from the corner on each side, at the front of the countertop?
+We do not have alternative language to offer because it is not clear whether the 7 square feet could have 12 inches out from the corner at the front of the countertop on one side, and 36 inches out from the corner at the front of the counter on the other side; or is the intent that this applies when you have 24 inches out from the corner on each side, at the front of the countertop?
 We believe figures are needed to illustrate how this language is to be understood.